MrNkolima/login-form/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

+As we all know that nothing is perfect as we come to these systems, I will feel much appreciated when one comes and report any vulnerability either XSS, sql-injections or other vulnerabilities.

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".